 Unlike the Chrome Android share option, the Microsoft Edge for Android sharing icon is quite accessible and visible.
 A single tap on the share icon will list down all the available social apps and communication mediums to choose from.

-You can also choose the option to continue on the PC option for sending the link over to the Edge browser on Windows or Mac.
-However, you need to have a Microsoft account signed-in within the Microsoft Edge browser on both PC and Android phones.
+You can also choose to continue on the PC option for sending the link over to the Edge browser on Windows or Mac.
+However, it would help if you had a Microsoft account signed within the Microsoft Edge browser on both PC and Android phones.

 Video of Microsoft Edge for Android:

 Here is the detailed video tutorial of Microsoft Edge for Android OS.
 I’ve compared it with the Google Chrome browser.